 The Rainbow Floors, located in Towers Hall, along with the Rainbow Pod, located in Oak Ridge, offer individuals and allies within the LGBTQIA+ community the opportunity to live and learn together.
 The (new!) trans and gender non-conforming (TGNC) floor, on Towers South 7th floor, offers what our TGNC students have been asking for: an opportunity to live amongst individuals who share the TGNC experience, and to do so in a safe, inclusive community.
-The general LGBTQIA+ floor, on Towers South 8th floor, offers a safe, inclusive living community for the full spectrum of queer identities and allies.
-Individuals may select either of these Living Community preferences within the housing contract and if a random roommate is elected, assignments are completed randomly without regard to assigned sex, gender identity or expression, or sexuality.
+The general LGBTQIA+ floors on Towers South 8th and in Oak Ridge offer a safe, inclusive living community for the full spectrum of queer identities and allies.
+Individuals may select any of these Living Community preferences within the housing contract and if a random roommate is elected, assignments are completed randomly without regard to assigned sex, gender identity or expression, or sexuality.

 In relation to room changes, assignments, and filling vacant spaces in a room, I understand the following:

-- Students will be assigned to the Rainbow Floors if they preference either of these communities, or if all other spaces within UWEC residence halls have been filled and space is needed to place students.
+- Students will be assigned to the Rainbow Floors if they preference any of these communities, or if all other spaces within UWEC residence halls have been filled and space is needed to place students.

 - If a roommate leaves the room and community, UWEC Housing reserves the right to consolidate and/or fill the vacancy with another student who has expressed interest in these floors.

 - Failure to adhere to the community living standards, and/or exhibiting behavior that is contrary to the spirit of this community, may result in reassignment to a residence hall room outside the Rainbow Floors.
-The residence hall contract will remain in effect in cases where the student is removed from either of these communities as the contract is for any available space within Housing.
+The residence hall contract will remain in effect in cases where the student is removed from any of these communities as the contract is for any available space within Housing.

 - Assignment on these floors is based on availability, and a student’s expressed interest to live in these communities does not guarantee such assignment by the University.

 For more information regarding our LGBTQIA+ community, please feel free to contact any one of our campus partners below.